Disappearance of Jean-Christophe Morin: Life and disappearance

-Morin's family lived in Paris but in 2009 he had relocated to Haute-Savoie where his sister lived.
+Morin's family lived in Paris, but in 2009 he had relocated to Haute-Savoie where his sister lived.
 There he had held various short-term jobs.
 By 2011 he owned a van that he had converted himself into an RV and that at the time of his disappearance was parked near Lac de Passy.
 From there he hitchhiked to attended the electronic music festival Elements on 9 September 2011.
 The annual festival was held at a 19th century fort Tamié.
 At the night of the festival, around 3 a.m., a witness by the entrance to the festival area encountered Morin in a nervous state telling him that he had to leave because somebody was trying to hurt him.

 This is the last verified appearance of Morin.
 The friend who had accompanied him to the festival had lost sight of him earlier that night.
 When he arrived back at Lac de Passy he didn't encounter Morin at his van.
 The family reported him to French police as missing.
 A search operation was not able to find any hints of Morin.
 However, weeks after Morin's disappearance a privately organized search party found his backpack in the woods near the fort next to a glass container with 10 euros.

 A year later Ahmed Hamadou disappeared under similar circumstances from the same festival.

 Investigation

 In late 2017 when Nordahl Lelandais became the prime suspect in the killing of Maëlys de Araujo and was subsequently suspected of being a serial killer, he became connected to a large number of cases, among them those of Morin and Hamadou.
 In March of 2018 both families brought criminal charges against Lelandais.
-A family member was able to obtain a video from the 2012 festival and possibly identified Lelandais as one of the visitors.
+A family member was able to obtain video footage from the 2012 festival and possibly identified Lelandais as one of the visitors.
+According to Morin's father, witness reports by visitors of the festival confirm Lelandais being present the night of Morin's disappearance.

+In 2023 the French Cold Case center in Nanterre took on the case.